kris-geyer/pegLog/README.md

 Serverless location logging app that securely stores location data over a duration of multiple weeks

 # whitelisting
-To whitelist the appplicationm perform the following steps.
+To whitelist the appplication perform the following steps.
 This helps reduces the impact of battery optimisation techniques.

 1. Go to Settings → Battery